matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 One way to satisfy the need for unique and non-racing state keys with an event ownership flag is to key state events by not only their event type and `state_key`, but also their `sender` when the event ownership flag is set.
-This would also provide state ownership semantics that could not by overwritten by any other user, as an event's owner would be determined implicitly from whoever sent the event, instead of from an explicit field set in the event.
+This would set a flagged event's owner implicitly from whoever sent the event, instead of from an explicit field set in the event.
-Notably, this applies to high PL users as well, leaving them with no way to replace state events owned by lower PL users.
-Administration of such events would then be limited to redacting them.
+To support this, server implementations would need to change how they key state events, and the endpoint for retrieving state events would need to allow specifying the owner of the event to retrieve (or no owner to retrieve un-owned state).

-With this change to state keying, endpoints for setting/retrieving state events would need to allow specifying the owner of the event to set/retrieve.
+Additionally, the endpoint for setting state events may support a query parameter to specify which user's state to overwrite, which would work only for senders with a power level higher than that of the targeted user.
-It would also require server implementations to change how they key state events.
+Otherwise, administration of owned events would be limited to redacting them.

 ### Multi-component state keys